-When businesses create their three to five year strategic vision, more often than not, a list of projects is created to achieve the planned goals.
+When businesses create their three to five-year strategic vision, it is imperitive to perform project prioritization.
+More often than not, a list of projects is created to achieve the planned goals.
 This list of projects then needs to be prioritized in order for project teams to have a plan of action.
 As the organization begins assigning projects to their teams, many believe there is no method as to which projects come first.
 This, in fact, is not true.
 There is a significant amount of categorizing, grading, and comparison done to achieve project prioritization.

 Who is Involved in Project Prioritization?